Steelers WR Dionate Johnson's Strong take on Kenny Pickett will hype up Pittsburgh fans

 NFL

-Steelers WR Dionate Johnson’s strong take on Kenny Pickett will hype up Pittsburgh fans
+Steelers WR Diontae Johnson’s strong take on Kenny Pickett will hype up Pittsburgh fans

 That's a Kenny Pickett-led TD drive for the @steelers. 🎯